fabriziomiano/UzaiKeyFire/README.md

 With these two installed, simply clone the repo and run `source install.sh`

 #### Requirements
-The file `requirements.txt` contains all the needed python packages and spaCy models.
+The file `requirements.txt` contains all the needed python packages.

 ##### Ubuntu 18.04
-It should come with Python3+ installed, so just give `source install.sh` and Bob's your uncle.
+Ubuntu should come with Python3+ installed, so just give `source install.sh` and Bob's your uncle.

 ##### macOS